xiaoyingpu/csci208/project/24_string_primitive.md

 # 24. Is string a primitive type?

 (In C++ it is, in Java, C, Haskell, ... it is not).
 What math operations can you do on strings? (s+s, s*3) What other operations are provided for strings? (none, substring, index of).
-Is there a concept of a terminating character like the ’\0’ in C?
+Is there a concept of a terminating character like the NULL in C?

 ## Answers